freeCodeCamp/devdocs/CONTRIBUTING.md

 # Contributing to DevDocs

-Wish to contribute?
+Want to contribute?
 Great.
-Please review the following guidelines carefully and always search for existing issues before opening a new one.
+Please review the following guidelines carefully and search for existing issues before opening a new one.

 **Table of Contents:**